biromiro/feup-bdad-proj/queries/README.md

 ### Query 3

-What is the percentage of people vaccinated with at least one those and fully dosed?
+What is the percentage of people vaccinated with at least one dose and fully dosed?

 ```sql
 DROP VIEW IF EXISTS vaccines;